There are usually four stages in designing and delivering a building:

 THERMAL PERFORMANCE Energy ratings simulate thermal performance, and therefor energy use.
 Rather than just doing one rating after a building is designed, we do multiple ratings throughout the documentation process to help fine tune the performance and energy efficiency of our designs and enable cost-benefit analysis of various sustainable materials and techniques.

 MATERIAL SELECTION We investigate materials for high thermal performance, renewable sourcing, embodied energy and occupant health.
-At The Westgarth Timber Project we rigorously sourced recycled, re-milled, salvaged and radially sawn timbers.
+An example is The Westgarth Timber Project where we rigorously sourced recycled, re-milled, salvaged and radially sawn timbers.
 We challenged accepted norms in sustainable design, eschewing use of concrete for thermal mass because of its high embodied energy.
 Instead we opted for a timber structure, well oriented and heavily insulated (with batts made predominantly of recycled glass) creating a low embodied energy, thermally efficient building.

 ENERGY USE Passive design reduces energy required for heating and cooling in the first place.
 For the supplementary temperature control that is required we research efficient systems and where practical we also include on-site energy production.
-Brunswick solar houses is an example of integrating on site energy production as its’ roof was designed to incorporate solar power and solar hot water.
+For example Beyond house uses an efficient electric heat pump hydronic heating system when required and produces much of that electricity on site.

 WATER USE We reduce water consumption through use of on-site water harvesting, grey water recycling and selection of efficient fittings and fixtures.
 At Brunswick Solar House we measured average water consumption as being around half of Yarra Valley Water’s target for personal daily use.